airbr/golang-hugo-blog/content/posts/performance-tools.md

 3. Someday... work will call for it.
 The skills involved in understanding web performance issues are transferrable and important skills

-## There are many tests.
-But this one is mine.

-WPT offers a premium web service on top of OSS.
+WebPageTest offers a premium web service on top of OSS.
 It is possible to setup a private instance and I am working towards that goal.
 I am a big fan of WebPageTest, so much so that I ran out of my 1000 runs well before my plan renewal:

 ![](/outofruns.png)